 Masco ME27N PA Amplifier Modded for Guitar

-These amps have Octal tubes in them, and they are always exceptionally clean looking amps, almost factory fresh.
+Most of these amps have Octal tubes in them, and they are generally exceptionally clean looking amps, almost factory fresh.
 Probably because most of them have been sitting in churches for so many years in the States.
-If you can sump up for the import costs, then you will have a really good quality guitar amp.
+If you can stump up for the import costs, then you will have a really good quality guitar amp.
 The transformers on these old amps are of the finest quality.

 Part Two goes through the mods and a couple of tube changes.
 At the end of part two we have one smoking hot guitar amplifier.